ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 - Europe breathes easy: No threat to EU trade or financial systems.
 Brussels may even chuckle at the bloc’s dysfunction.
 - Developing world disillusionment: Countries like Ethiopia or Argentina, which joined for economic alternatives, see few tangible benefits.

-Wildcard: A major crisis (e.g., Russia’s collapse) could force BRICS+ to act—or implode.
+Wildcard: A major crisis (e.g., Russia’s collapse) could force BRICS+ to act, or implode.

 ---